raymundenso784/part2-be-fundamentals/README.md

 The `php-fundamentals` folder contains examples of standard PHP coding conventions.
 Always refer to the official [Laravel Documentation](https://laravel.com/docs) for guidance and best practices.

+## Optional Assignment: Backend Task (Laravel)

+### Objective
+Implement an Update API endpoint using the `PUT` method for your Todo Application.

+### Instructions
+- Define a new API route (`PUT` method) in Laravel to handle Todo item updates.
+- Create the corresponding method in your Todo controller to handle the update logic.
+- Validate the incoming request data and update the specified Todo item in the database.
+- Return a meaningful JSON response indicating whether the update was successful.